bup/bup/issue/missing-objects.md

 When a client synchronizes the idx files, it deletes the idx files from the cache that were removed on the server repository, so that testing for objects that were previously contained in them should no longer indicate that they already exist.
-(It also downloads idx files that it doesn't have, to have the updated information.)

 However, the midx files are incorrectly updated.
 Remember that midx files are created from the idx files.
 When updating the midx